Gabi Garcia: Mixed martial arts

 Garcia appeared as a guest coach for Wanderlei Silva on The Ultimate Fighter: Brazil 3.

 Garcia was at one point scheduled to face Megumi Yabushita for the Japanese promotion Real Fight Championship.
 This bout, however, fell through.

 Garcia was then scheduled to make her MMA debut with Jungle Fight in March 2015.
 However, this bout also didn't happen.

 On November 6, 2015, it was announced during Bellator 145 that Garcia would face Lei'D Tapa for Rizin Fighting Federation on December 31, 2015.
-She won the fight via TKO in the first round.
+Garcia won the fight via TKO in the first round.

 In her second fight for the promotion, Garcia faced Anna Malyukova at Rizin Fighting Federation 1 on April 17, 2016.
 She won the fight via armbar submission in the second round.

 For her third fight with Rizin, Garcia faced Destanie Yarbrough at Rizin World Grand-Prix 2016: 1st Round on September 25, 2016.
 She won the fight via americana submission in the first round.

 Garcia was scheduled to face Shinobu Kandori at Rizin 4: Rizin Fighting World Grand Prix 2016: Final Round on December 31, 2016.
 However, Kandori pulled out of the bout due to an injury and was replaced by Yumiko Hotta.
 Garcia won the bout via TKO in the first round.

 Garcia next faced Russian boxer Oksana Gagloeva on July 30, 2017, at Rizin 6.
-The bout ended in a No Contest due to an eye poke that occurred just fourteen seconds into the first round.
+The bout ended in a no contest due to an eye poke that occurred just fourteen seconds into the first round.

 Garcia was scheduled to face Shinobu Kandori on December 29 at Rizin World Grand Prix 2017: 2nd Round, but the fight was canceled when Garcia missed weight by 28 pounds.

 Garcia faced Barbara Nepomuceno at Rizin 14 on December 31, 2018, in a 226 lb catchweight bout.
 She won the fight via submission in the first round.

+Return

-In 2023, Garcia announced that she would be returning to professional MMA competition and that she would be competing at 195lbs.
+In 2023, Garcia announced that she would be returning to professional MMA competition and that she would be competing at 195 lbs.
+She then confirmed on February 19, 2024 that she had agreed a contract for a heavyweight title-fight in her return to the sport.
+It was later announced that she would be facing Barbara Nepomuceno in a rematch at Centurion FC 19 on April 25, 2024.
+The fight was cancelled when Garcia's family was affected by floods in Brazil.